 - To begin preparing, you should build an emergency kit and make sure you are aware of the tornado shelters on campus.

 - Look for the following danger signs:

-- o Dark, often greenish sky.
+- Dark, often greenish sky.

-- o Large hail.
+- 0 Large hail.

-- o A large, dark, low-lying cloud (particularly if rotating).
+- A large, dark, low-lying cloud (particularly if rotating).

-- o Loud roar, similar to a freight train.
+- Loud roar, similar to a freight train.

 - Be prepared to take shelter immediately.